kubernetes-sigs/node-feature-discovery/docs/get-started/features.md

 *Note: Consecutive runs of nfd-worker will update the labels on a given node.
 If features are not discovered on a consecutive run, the corresponding label will be removed.
-This includes any restrictions placed on the consecutive run, such as restricting discovered features with the -label-whitelist option.*
+This includes any restrictions placed on the consecutive run, such as restricting discovered features with the -label-allowlist option.*

 ### CPU